Transparent dark purple Travel Guide by Insurte logo

-Rome is a popular choice for international students with its ancient roots, incredible architecture, and world-class educational programs.
-Students looking for an enriching experience without compromising their academic prowess can find it all in Italy's capital city.
+Rome is a popular choice for international students.
+It has ancient roots, incredible architecture, and world-class educational programs.
+Students looking for a well-rounded experience without compromising their academic prowess can find it all in Italy's capital city.

-In this guide, we will share details you need to know to prepare for your studies in Rome - from practical information like visa preparation to general tips for your journey.
+There are a few details you need to know to prepare for your studies in Rome - practical information like visa preparation, to general tips for your journey.
 For general tips about studying abroad in Italy, we've also created a guide just for that.

 Andiamo!
 (Let's go! in Italian)

-To study abroad in Rome, you'll need to:
+To study abroad in Rome, you need to:

-This is the order you'll need to follow to study abroad in Rome, and each of these can have multiple processes within them that include some research and preparation.
+For most students, this is the order you need to follow to study abroad in Rome.
+Each of these can have multiple processes within them, too.

-Italy has many different types of visas, and there are several requirements you need to meet to be eligible to apply.
-Some requirements are easier to fulfill than others.
+Italy has many different types of visas, and there are several requirements you need to meet to be considered eligible to apply.

 First, you need to make sure that you have a valid passport that was issued within the past 10 years and won't expire soon.
 It needs to have 3 months of remaining validity beyond your trip.
 So, if you plan to be in Rome for a year, it needs to still be valid for an additional 3 months after your year in Italy, when you get back home.